 Before you start using the drug, read the special instructions:

-1. Elderly and debilitated patients may require the appointment of vitamin K.
+1. Elderly and debilitated patients may require vitamin K.

-2. With long-term treatment, it is necessary to regularly monitor the picture of peripheral blood, indicators of the functional state of the liver and kidneys.
+2. With long-term treatment, it is necessary to regularly monitor the peripheral blood picture, indicators of the functional state of the liver and kidneys.

-3. With simultaneous severe renal and hepatic insufficiency, in patients on hemodialysis, plasma concentrations of the drug should be regularly determined.
+3. With simultaneous severe renal and liver failure, in patients on hemodialysis, the concentration of the drug in plasma should be regularly determined.

-4. In rare cases, ultrasound of the gallbladder shows blackouts that disappear after stopping treatment (even if this phenomenon is accompanied by pain in the right hypochondrium, it is recommended to continue prescribing an antibiotic and performing symptomatic treatment).
+4. In rare cases, an ultrasound of the gallbladder reveals dark spots that disappear after stopping treatment (even if this phenomenon is accompanied by pain in the right hypochondrium, it is recommended to continue prescribing the antibiotic and carry out symptomatic treatment).

-5. During treatment, you can not drink alcohol, since disulfiram-like effects are possible (flushing of the face, spasm in the abdomen and in the stomach, nausea, vomiting, headache, lowering blood pressure, tachycardia, shortness of breath).
+5. During treatment, you should not drink alcohol, since disulfiram-like effects are possible (redness of the face, spasms in the abdomen and stomach area, nausea, vomiting, headache, decreased blood pressure, tachycardia, shortness of breath).

-6. Despite a detailed history taking, which is also the rule for other cephalosporin antibiotics, the possibility of developing anaphylactic shock cannot be ruled out, which requires immediate therapy - epinephrine is administered intravenously first, then corticosteroids.
+6. Despite a detailed history taking, which is the rule for other cephalosporin antibiotics, the possibility of developing anaphylactic shock, which requires immediate treatment, is not excluded - first epinephrine is administered intravenously, then GCS.

-Store the prepared solution at room temperature for no more than 6 hours or in a refrigerator at a temperature of 2-8 ° C for no more than 24 hours.
+Store the prepared solution at room temperature for no more than 6 hours or in the refrigerator at a temperature of 2-8 ° C for no more than 24 hours.

 Compatibility with other drugs

-When using the drug, it is necessary to take into account the interaction with other drugs:
+When using the drug, it is necessary to take into account interactions with other medications:

 1. Incompatible with ethanol.

-2. Ceftriaxone, by suppressing the intestinal flora, prevents the synthesis of vitamin K.
+2. Ceftriaxone, by suppressing intestinal flora, prevents the synthesis of vitamin K.

-3. With simultaneous appointment with drugs that reduce platelet aggregation (NSAIDs, salicylates, sulfinpyrazone), the risk of bleeding increases.
-With simultaneous appointment with anticoagulants, an increase in the action of the latter is noted.
+3. When administered simultaneously with drugs that reduce platelet aggregation (NSAIDs, salicylates, sulfinpyrazone), the risk of bleeding increases.
+When administered simultaneously with anticoagulants, an increase in the effect of the latter is observed.

-4. With simultaneous appointment with "loop" diuretics, the risk of developing a nephrotoxic effect increases.
+4. When administered concomitantly with loop diuretics, the risk of nephrotoxicity increases.

 Loading...Loading...